 If you are unhappy with our response, you can discuss this with us.
 If appropriate, we can review our response.
 This might happen in circumstances where, for example, more information becomes available.

-If your complaint is about criminal conduct, you may like to consider making a complaint to Police.
+If your complaint is about criminal conduct, you may like to consider making a complaint to the NZ Police.

 We might want to refer the issues you have raised with us to the Police ourselves, particularly if we are concerned that there could be a current risk to the safety of children.
 We will discuss this with you if we would like to do this.

-We will also be respectful of your culture and values.
+- We will be respectful of your culture and values.

-You can also put your claim on hold at any time.
+- You can put your claim on hold at any time.

 Taking a claim through the Ministry of Education’s sensitive claims process doesn’t affect your right to take your case to court.